partigabor/partigabor.github.io/content/posts/horse.md

 * Not too jumpy, not too agressive, not too stubborn.
 Lively, curious, and friendly is good, afraid of people is not.
 * Ask the owner to ask up the four hoofs, see how the horse behaves.
-* Ask the owner to demonstrate all speeds of the horse - walk, trot, gallop - see if trained.
+* Ask the owner to demonstrate all speeds of the horse - walk, trot, gallop - see if trained well.
 * See how the horse behaves at the sight of unfamiliar objects, a bucket, plastic bottle, anything - shouldn't scare easily.

 ## How to take care of a horse

-* Clean before every saddling, check for abrasions.
+* Clean/brush before every saddling, check for abrasions.
 * Don't feed from hand - teaches them to bite.

 # Eqipment